-that implement a reliable LoRa communication between the two modules.
+that implement a simple LoRa communication between the two modules.
 Open the sketches with Arduino IDE, compile and upload on the two arduino modules, respectively.
 On the serial interfaces, you should obtain similar results as in Fig. 2 and Fig. 3.
-The client sends a short message and waits for an acknowledgement message from the server.
-Both modules output the RSSI (received power in dBm) for each received message.
+The client sends periodically a short message and towards the server.
+The server outputs the RSSI (received power in dBm) for each received message.